Condor Ferries

 45% of agents found that Europe is the most popular destination for women.

-The top 10 destinations for American women travelling solo are: Cuba, Macedonia, Guatemala, UAE, Luxembourg, Egypt, Nepal, Mexico, Albania and Finland.
+The top 10 destinations for American women traveling solo are: Cuba, Macedonia, Guatemala, UAE, Luxembourg, Egypt, Nepal, Mexico, Albania and Finland.

 The top 10 safest destinations are: Canada, Finland, New Zealand, Uruguay, Switzerland, Belgium, Iceland, Austria, Chile and Japan.